zakjan/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

-# RFC: GPU Accelerated Polygon Clipping.
+# RFC: GPU Accelerated Polygon Clipping

 * Authors: Ravi Akkenapally
-* Date: January 14, 2020
+* Date: Feb 03, 2020
 * Status: **Draft**
-* POC: TODO

 ## Overview

+Finding weather a point resides inside a polygon or not (in 2D space) has complexity Of `(N * M)`,  where `N` is the number of points and `M` is number of polygon edges.
+When performing this on large number of points takes a long time.
+This RFC proposes a GPU accelerated approach that can be implemented within `WebGL` limitation.

+### Existing Research Work

-The main problem this RFC is trying to solve is, filtering data to a polygon, and it is also referred as PIP (Point In Polygon) test.
+Finding a point inside a polygon or not is also referred as PIP test.
 There has been lot of research work recently, to accelerate the PIP test using GPU.

-### Existing Research Work

-Following is the list of papers I was able to find and explored :
+Following is the list of papers I found and explored :

 1. Speeding up Large-Scale Point-in-Polygon Test Based Spatial Join on GPUs ([Paper](http://www-cs.ccny.cuny.edu/~jzhang/papers/bigspaital_cr.pdf))